dashohoxha/killercoda-scenarios/linux-cli/part3/step4.md

    which is equivalent to `{1,}` (one or more, at least one occurrence):

-   Let's say that we want to check is a string is a sentence.
+   Let's say that we want to check if a string is a sentence.
 This means that it starts with an uppercase letter, then contains any number of upper and lowercase letters and spaces, and finally ends with a period.
 We could do it like this: